Live from the Artists Den

-Live From the Artists Den is a three-time New York Emmy-nominated music television series that features popular recording artists performing in non-traditional settings throughout North America.
-Live From the Artists Den broadcasts nationally on public television (now in its 11th season) and internationally in the United Kingdom, Latin America, China, Japan, Germany, New Zealand, and Canada.
+Live from the Artists Den is a three-time New York Emmy-nominated television series that features musical performances of popular musicians in historical or unconventional settings across North America.
+Live From the Artists Den broadcasts nationally on public television (now in its 14th season) and internationally in the United Kingdom, Latin America, China, Japan, Germany, New Zealand, and Canada.

-Featured artists have included Soundgarden, Adele, David Gray, Mumford and Sons, Tim McGraw, Ed Sheeran, Zac Brown Band, Imagine Dragons, Norah Jones, Soundgarden, Vampire Weekend, Kid Rock, Robert Plant, The Fray, Elvis Costello, The National, Ringo Starr, Marina and The Diamonds, Death Cab for Cutie, and Alabama Shakes.
-Featured venues have included Graceland, the first art museum in America, a Masonic temple, a former Archdiocese cathedral, a 1930s silent movie theater, the world's oldest merchant sailing vessel, the New York Public Library, and the Metropolitan Museum of Art.
+Featured artists have included Adele, David Gray, Mumford & Sons, Tim McGraw, Ed Sheeran, Zac Brown Band, Imagine Dragons, Norah Jones, Soundgarden, Vampire Weekend, Kid Rock, Robert Plant, The Fray, Elvis Costello, The National, Ringo Starr, Marina and the Diamonds, Death Cab for Cutie, and Alabama Shakes.
+Featured venues have included Graceland, the first art museum in America; a Masonic temple, a former Archdiocese cathedral, a 1930s silent movie theater, the world's oldest merchant sailing vessel, the New York Public Library, and the Metropolitan Museum of Art.
 A full listing of previously featured artists, TV episodes, and venues can be viewed at artistsden.com.

 Live CDs, DVDs, and digital downloads of Artists Den performances can be purchased online via iTunes and the Artists Den website.

 On August 3, 2015, the Artists Den announced its first cinema release, Artists Den Presents alt-j, in partnership with Fathom Events.
 The one-night cinema event premiered in U.S. cinemas on September 2, 2015, and featured the U.K. rock band's full-length Artists Den performance at the Hollywood American Legion, plus exclusive interviews and an introduction from the band.